Piercing the Veil in Texas

 Introduction

-This article addresses “piercing the veil” which refers to the limited circumstances under which the liability shield of a registered legal entity (an LLC or corporation) may be pierced and the individuals behind that entity held personally accountable.
-Knowing when this might or might not occur is an important factor in asset protection since a piercing event defeats the central purpose of forming an entity in the first place.
+This article addresses piercing the veil, a legal term of art referring to the limited circumstances in which the liability shield of a registered legal entity (an LLC or corporation) may be pierced and the individuals behind that entity held personally accountable.
+Knowing when this might or might not occur is an important factor in asset protection since a piercing event defeats the purpose of forming an entity in the first place.

-Nationally, most states allow some sort of veil piercing under certain conditions.
-Texas adds an additional hurdle with its “actual fraud rule.”
+Most states allow some sort of veil piercing under certain conditions.
+Texas adds an additional hurdle with its actual fraud rule.

 The Actual Fraud Rule

-(2) any contractual obligation of the corporation or any matter relating to or arising from the obligation on the basis that the holder, beneficial owner, sub-scriber, or affiliate is or was the alter ego of the corporation or on the basis of actual or cons-tructive fraud, a sham to per-petrate a fraud, or other similar theory; or
+A member of an LLC or a shareholder in a corporation may not be held personally liable for “any contractual obligation of the [entity] or any matter relating to or arising from the obligation on the basis that the [member or shareholder] is or was the alter ego of the [entity] or on the basis of actual or constructive fraud, a sham to perpetrate a fraud, or other similar theory.”
+(BOC Sec.
+21.223(a)(2)).
+However, this does not protect a member or shareholder if that person’s actions “caused the corporation to be used for the purpose of perpetrating and did perpetrate an actual fraud . . . primarily for the direct personal benefit of” such a person.
+(BOC Sec.
+21.223(b)).

-Accordingly, allegations by the plaintiff that the defendant company is a sham without substance or is operated as the alter ego of its owners—both of which appear regularly in Texas pleadings—are insufficient as a matter of law to achieve a piercing.
+Allegations by the plaintiff that the defendant company is a sham without substance or is operated as the alter ego of its owners—both of which appear regularly in Texas pleadings—are an attempt to achieve piercing under the old rules.
+Such allegations are now insufficient as a matter of law to achieve a piercing.
 Actual fraud is required.
-A plaintiff must establish that the defendant caused an LLC or corporation to be used for the purpose of perpetrating an actual fraud primarily for the direct personal benefit of the defendant.
-Fisher v.
-Blue Cross & Blue Shield, No. 3: 10-CV-2652-L, 2015 WL 5603711 (N.D.Tex.
-2015).

-There is also a procedural barrier against veil piercing.
-BOC Section 101.113 prohibits suing an LLC and a member in the same suit, which is problematic for a plaintiff since this is the typical way piercing cases are pursued.
-Since veil piercing is not itself a cause of action, but only a means of imposing liability on an individual in the event a true cause of action (such as fraud) is proven, then piercing allegations cannot stand alone.
-They are subject to being dismissed for failure to state a proper cause of action.
+Also, veil piercing is not itself a cause of action but only a means of imposing liability on an individual in the event a true cause of action (such as fraud) is proven.
+Accordingly, piercing allegations cannot stand alone.
+Standing alone, they are subject to being dismissed on procedural grounds for failure to state a proper cause of action.

-As an example of what the actual fraud rule allows one to get away with, look at the case of AvenueOne Props. v.
+As an example of what the actual fraud rule allows one to get away with, see AvenueOne Props. v.
 KP5 Ltd. P’ship., 540 S.W.3d 643 (Tex.App.—Amarillo 2018, no pet.).
-The real estate broker defendant created a new company and openly moved substantial assets into it and out of the old company which was the object of the suit, effectively depleting the old company and rendering it judgment-proof.
+The real estate broker defendant created a new company and openly moved substantial assets into it and out of the old company that was the object of the suit, effectively depleting the old company and rendering it judgment-proof.
 The court denied the plaintiff’s attempt to pierce the veil of the new company, finding insufficient evidence of actual fraud.

 In a case reminiscent of Texas’ cattle baron days, the alter-ego doctrine was found relevant to a judgment for reverse piercing (meaning accessing the LLC’s assets as a result of an individual member’s fraudulent actions) where a member used the LLC as a mere “shadow of his personality.”
 The existence of actual fraud remained, however, an essential element of the ruling.
 Clement v.
 Blackwood, No. 11-16-00087-CV, 2018 WL 826856 (Tex.App.—Eastland 2018, pet. denied).

-During the discovery phase of a lawsuit involving a corporation or LLC, the plaintiff’s attorney will likely request production of the company book and all relevant company documentation.
+During the discovery phase of a lawsuit involving an LLC or corporate defendant, the plaintiff’s attorney will likely request production of the company book and all relevant entity documentation.
 Purpose?
-If the company has no documentation other than a certificate of formation and a certificate of filing, the plaintiff’s attorney may then amend his pleadings to include alter-ego allegations that are linked to allegations of fraud.
+If the company has no documentation other than a certificate of formation and its approval by the secretary of state, the plaintiff’s attorney may then be tempted to amend his pleadings to include alter-ego and sham-entity allegations.
 In such instances, the defending attorney will always prefer that his client has a well-kept company book that can be produced in discovery.

 (1) whether the entities shared a common business name, common offices, common employees, or centralized accounting;